September 1968 ?

 Session Sep 04, 1968 • Filming "Hey Jude", "Revolution" promo films

-Mary Hopkin’s first single “Those Were The Days” was released on August 30, 1968, and quickly became a number-one hit on the UK Single Chart).
-She also recorded it in other languages for release in their respective countries:
+Mary Hopkin’s debut single “Those Were The Days” was released on August 30, 1968, and swiftly rose to the top of the UK Singles Chart.
+She recorded the song in various languages for international releases:

 Written by Boris Fomin, Gene Raskin, José Carreras Moysi, Arturo Kaps Schoenfeld